71st Infantry Division (United States): Assignments in ETO

-Alaska
+Post War

 In 1954 the 71st Infantry Division was reactivated in the northwest United States and Alaska as the division headquarters for several geographically separated units, to include the 53d Infantry Regiment headquartered at Fort Richardson, Alaska, with additional units stationed at Fort Greely, and the 4th and 5th Infantry regiments at Fort Lewis, Washington.
 The 723rd Tank Battalion was also withdrawn from the Army Reserve and activated at Camp Irwin and assigned to the 71st.
 In this status the division was known as a "static division" not capable of or intended for deployment.
 (A second "static" unit, the 23d Infantry Division, was activated in the Caribbean region.)

 Units of the reactivated 71st Infantry Division included the following: